 In the case of having children with more than one parent, the child support is estimated for each parent separately.
 You can seek child support for a child or children only from the parent you are having that child with i.e. you are not eligible to request child support from the other parent with whom you have your other children.

 According to your custody arrangements, the estimated amount of child support is fairly divided between both parents.

 Sole custody arrangements: In this case, the child lives with one parent only, the court takes the combined income of both parents and works out the proportion each contributes.

-Split custody arrangements: Here, the custody of more than one children is divided between the parents, each parent's proportionate share is calculated similar to the cases of sole custody.
+Split custody arrangements: Here, the custody of more than one child is divided between the parents, each parent’s proportionate share is calculated similarly to the cases of sole custody.
 However, the parent with the smaller percentage receives the difference from the parent with the larger percentage.

 The Deviation Factors

 On finding the child support amount estimated by the guidelines, not in the best interest of a parent or the child, the state allows either parent to challenge the guidelines.
 The court can deviate from the amount if it finds that the presumptive amount has been rebutted.
 The factors that may decide whether to deviate from the determined child support amount are listed below: